nickazg/TheConstruct/README.md

 # Overview
 The aim of **The Construct** is to provide a service to allow developers and users to contribute, collaborate, create, grow and manage dApps in a secure, transparent and feature rich environment.
 For ICO's to have widespread success regulation and transparency is inevitable and our plan is to create a soild foundation to make the process as simple and efficient as possible.

 One problem with the current state of ICO's is that they require very little substance to produce large sum's of capital.
 Even if the the project is proven to be of high quality, once the ICO has ended the community has a very limited influence on the direction and pace of the project and still largly relies on trust. **The Construct** plans to counter this by implimenting **Funding Milestones** and **Smart Token Shares**.
-This model will incentivse projects to reach milestones faster and/or have more realistic goals and a generally higher standard of quality.
+This model will incentivse projects to reach milestones faster with more realistic goals and a generally higher standard of quality.

 **The Construct** will use a **NEO** smart contract to store and verifiy sensitive information related to dApps and manage crowdfunds on the blockchain, to ensure its credibitly and security. **The Construct** API (javascipt/python) has been implemented as an abstract layer ontop of the **NEO** blockchain for convience, speed and realibilty.
-All of which can be verified externally via traditional contract invocation calls ( operations detailed below )
+All of which can be verified externally via manual contract invocation calls ( operations detailed below )

 ## Main Features:
 - Impliments **Funding Milestones**, which ensures a dApp maintains its promisies, via incremental crowdfunding
 - **Smart Token Shares** are distributed to investors/backers to incentivise contribution and early adopters.
+- Automatically distribute offical tokens from **Smart Token Shares**
 - Categorises all registed dApps
 - Feature rich API
-- Enables dApp projects a platfrom rapidly gain community support and capital funds
+- Enables dApp projects a platfrom to rapidly gain community support and funds
 - Developers have profiles, creating recognition within the commuinity
 - Rating and review system for both developers and dApps
 - Contracts can be linked to source code and allow for external verification and audit.